dkmullen/practice/run-complexity-notes.md

 - **Linear time [n]:** Iterating over all elements in the data.
 A loop from 0 to array.length, for example.
 Adding one element adds one cycle.
 - **Quasilinear Time [n * log(n)]:** You have this if doubling the number of elements does not double the amount of work.
 Assume this for **sorting operations.**
 - **Quadratic time [n^2]:** Every element in the collection has to be compared with every other.
 The 'handshake problem'.
 Adding an element squares the number of operations.
 - **Exponential time [2^n]:** If you add a single element, the processing power required doubles.
 Almost always a more efficient way.
+Example = Fibonacci recursive solution.

 Big O notation: O(n), O(log(n)), etc.